 It’s hard to know where to even start with the beaches in Phuket.
 Whilst still not quite the truly iconic white sands of the Maldives, they are all still stunningly beautiful!
 It’s hard to choose where to go.
-I found a great list of beaches on Into Phuket which was extremely useful.
+I found a great list of beaches on Phuket 101 which was extremely useful.
 In the event we ended up only going to Bang Tao because it was the closest to our resort.

 And if that’s not a enough then here are a few more things to do on your next visit…

 - Cooking classes – not something that appealed to me hugely with 2 small Things in tow but I would love to go back and learn to make some amazing Thai food!

 - Temples – being a Buddhist country, Thailand has so many amazing temples to visit and Phuket is no exception.
 Wat Chalong is the most popular but there are many many more.
 You can’t mention Buddhism without taking a trip to see Big Buddha either!

 - Museums and attractions – a few of you have mentioned going to the Upside Down House and the Trick Eye Museum.
 Other ones can be found recommended on sites such as Trip Advisor.

 - Island trips such as to Phang Nga Bay or Phi Phi Islands.
 Phuket.com has a load more that they recommend.